New Club Kids

 The Noughties saw the rise of a new generation of Club Kids following in the footsteps of their predecessors – the original Club Kids of New York City, who, in turn, had followed London’s Blitz generation.
 In the early 1980’s, the Blitz Club in London’s Covent Garden became the focal point for an alternative club scene–frequented by Adam Ant, Boy George, Siouxsie Sioux and Steve Strange–which spawned even more radical clubs such as Leigh Bowery’s infamous Taboo club in London’s Leicester Square.
 Bowery famously enjoined, ‘Dress as though your life depends on it or don’t bother’, a mantra the new Club Kids have adopted as their own.
 They dress outrageously, with a penchant for kitsch and anti-fashion.
 Often with a mixture of their own self-made outfits and carefully selected labels (predominantly Vivienne Westwood), oversized accessories, excessive amounts of make-up and frequently highly androgynous looks, these flamboyant clubbers have created a vibrant New Club Kids’ scene in London’s bohemian nightlife underground.
 Fabulous or trashy, beautiful or scary, glamorous or freaky.

 Bulgarian-born photographer Oggy Yordanov has lived in London’s Soho district since 2001.
 As a party kid himself he was so inspired by the exuberance and avant-garde fashion of the London club underground, that he decided to make a unique time document: “While selecting the photographs for this book, I reviewed thousands of images shot over the past decade.
 The incredible memories flooded back, all those parties and amazing people that made my years in the great city of London so phenomenal.
 I wanted to share those memories.”
 At the time I moved to London, in early 2001, the party scene was still dominated by the super-clubs – places like Fabric, Ministry of Sound, Fridge, Heaven and Turnmills – providing a vibrant playground for the young clubber.
-These were huge capacity venues with great DJ line-ups that pulled in massive crowds of energetic party-goers, but one breed of party animal was missing – the club kid.
+These were huge capacity venues with great DJ line-ups that pulled in massive crowds of energetic party-goers, some even brought asian escorts to party with.
+But one breed of party animal was missing – the club kid.
 It was the time of “less is more” and dressing down was the ongoing trend.
 For a while I believed that the avant-garde fashion of the real underground London had disappeared, somehow vanished with the modern transformation of clubland.
 Thankfully, things were starting to change.

 In 2002, the musical “Taboo” opened in Leicester Square, Boy George’s tribute to a bygone era – the New Romantics – London’s original “dressers”.
 The New Romantics were a group of creative and very ambitious individuals, bored with the Punk that had ruled the London scene since the mid 70’s – these kids were looking for something new and different.
 What started as “Bowie Night”, a small gathering at Billy’s in Soho, quickly progressed into a new wave of party style.
 In 1979 it moved to the now legendary Blitz Club in Covent Garden.
 Started by Steve Strange of Visage, Blitz became a hotspot for new talent and attracted a great deal of attention from both media and the music world.
 With their outrageous dress-sense, black lipstick, heavy eyeliner and asymmetric hairdos, the Blitz Kids started a nightclub revolution.
 They drew inspiration from the unlikeliest of places and would go to extraordinary lengths to look different, anything to stay ahead of the pack.
 The musical “Taboo” did much more than revive the New Romantics.
 It centred around one of the most eminent figures of 80’s nightlife, the very heart and soul of London’s alternative fashion scene – Leigh Bowery.
 As a true innovator – performance artist, club promoter, model, fashion designer – Leigh started the now infamous polysexual club, Taboo, in 1985.
 It quickly established itself as the wildest, most fashionable night in town.
 With his body-morphing costumes, a taste for the bizarre and a deep desire to shock, Bowery radically challenged the boundaries between figure, gender, fashion, beauty and art.